What does documentary wedding photography mean?

 What about ‘detail’ shots of the dress, shoes and table dressings?

-To me these are as much about the story of the day as the guests.
 It’s fairly evident at most weddings that an enormous amount of time is put into the little details that make a wedding unique.
 Capturing these are equally important to the emotions of the day as any candid shot.
 In many instances it is these details shots where you find family heirlooms, the broach that was worn by grandma on her wedding day or the table names that recall memorable family holiday destinations.

 Would you move the bride and groom or ask them to look somewhere?